Dr-42/cryo/README.md

 ## TOML Configuration

 ### Specification
-# Cryo Build Tool - TOML Configuration Table
+# Iceforge Build Tool - TOML Configuration Table

-The following table summarizes the fields available in the Cryo build tool's TOML configuration file, specifying the possible values, whether the field is optional or required, and a brief description.
+The following table summarizes the fields available in the iceforge build tool's TOML configuration file, specifying the possible values, whether the field is optional or required, and a brief description.

 | **Section**                   | **Field**              | **Required**             | **Type**            | **Possible Values**                                | **Description**                                                                                                                            |
 |-------------------------------|------------------------|--------------------------|---------------------|----------------------------------------------------|--------------------------------------------------------------------------------------------------------------------------------------------|